- Admissions & Aid

 Areas of Research and/or Expertise

-Early 19th-century British and American literature; the art of poetry, Mary Wollstonecraft.
+Early 19th-century British and American literature; Mary Wollstonecraft; literature and the environment; the art of poetry; women's diaries and travel writing, women's studies.

-Dr. Dougal teaches courses in eighteenth- and nineteenth-century British literature, nineteenth-century American literature, the study of poetry, and literature and the moral life.
-She has also taught courses on travel writing and women's diaries, reflecting her scholarly interest in life writing and in the intersection between gender and genre, and a writing course on environmental sustainability.
-Dr. Dougal is advisor to the Zinzendorf Literary Society.
-Dr. Dougal has been awarded the Lindback Teaching Award and ODK's Golden Apple Award for leadership and excellence in teaching.
+Dr. Dougal teaches courses in eighteenth- and nineteenth-century British literature, nineteenth-century American literature, the study of poetry, and "literature and the moral life," with an emphasis on environmental issues.
+She has also taught courses on travel writing and women's diaries, reflecting her scholarly interest in life writing and in the intersection between gender and genre.
+Dr. Dougal is advisor to the Zinzendorf Literary Society and is a recipient of the Lindback Teaching Award and the Golden Apple Award for leadership and excellence in teaching.

 - Review of Teaching British Women Writers 1750-1900, ed. by Jeanne Moskal and Shannon Wooden, Victorian Studies (48), 2006.